wgcisotto/sm-crowdsale/README.md

 3) Run the [tests](#tests) and see the results
 4) Check the [coverage](#coverage)

-## Iteration with the Smart Contract
+## Interation with the Smart Contract

 To see the currently available tasks run `yarn hardhat` or `npx hardhat`